rebekahrajadurai/Kroll-Data-Integration-Analyst/README.md

 # Notebooks
 -data_collection.ipynb
 This notebook contains the code used to collect the data from the National Library of Medicine's openFDA API.
-It includes the API endpoint, query parameters, and the code to extract and save the data to a CSV file.
+It includes the API endpoint, query parameters.

 -sql_analysis.ipynb
 This notebook contains the code used to load the data into a SQL database and perform analysis on it.
-It includes SQL queries to extract information about the medical devices and adverse events, as well as code to visualize the data using Python libraries such as Pandas and Matplotlib.
+It includes SQL queries to extract information about the medical devices.

 # Future Improvements
 Incorporate additional data sources to enhance the analysis and provide more insights.